MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 Windows users, please note the direction of the path delimiter.
 By default, R script uses forward slashes as path delimiters.

-### About the airline data set
+### About the airline dataset

-The *AirlineDemoSmall.csv* data set is used in this tutorial.
-It's a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
+The *AirlineDemoSmall.csv* dataset is used in this tutorial.
+It's a subset of a larger dataset containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*, with a total of 600,000 rows.

 ## Load data